 A number of practices can be used to treat women with fertility problems.
-Some treatment options seek to restore fertility—by bringing about or restoring ovulation.
-Still other treatment options are designed to assist in reproduction in more invasive ways.
-In every case, it’s important to discuss the treatment options with a doctor, weighing their benefits, dangers, and potential side effects for you, your partner, and your baby.
+Some treatment options seek to use medication to restore ovulation.
+Other treatments assist reproduction in more invasive ways.
+Discuss your treatment options with your doctor.
+You should weigh the risks, benefits, costs, and the potential side effects for you, your partner, and your baby.

 Clomiphene Citrate (Clomid)

 Clomid (clomiphene citrate) is one of the most common treatments for ovarian problems.
 Taken orally, this non-hormonal drug acts on the pituitary gland.
 It increases levels of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 Essentially, clomid stimulates the normal hormonal mechanisms that promote ovulation.
 Women with polycystic ovarian syndrome (PCOS) are often prescribed this medicine.
 Women with normal ovulation may also be prescribed it to increase fertility.

 Another common infertility treatment is human chorionic gonadotropin (HCG).
 This hormone stimulates the ovarian follicles to release eggs.